rahil627/my-programming-stuff/langs/programming-languages.md

 Python
-  - perhaps the most popular and most loved scripting language, even as of 2022(!!), competitive to ruby
+  - perhaps the most popular and most loved scripting language, even as of 2022(!!), in direct competition to ruby
   - frameworks and libraries seems to be more scientific-oriented, with machine learning, ai, math, 'n so on
-  - can't go wrong with using this as a scripting langauge, however, it's rather slow for intense things like games, with only a rather recent C implementation helping it; around as slow as ruby, and without the rad features and rad community
+  - can't go wrong with using this as a scripting langauge, however, it's rather slow for intense things like games, with only a rather recent C implementation helping it; slower than ruby, and without the rad features and rad community
   - the syntax is among the most readable, and it shows by it's popularity and love from first-time programmers
     - although, it's just a preference... **i def prefer delimiters over whitespace delimiter**, and **i also prefer having my control statements with an ending delimiter**
       - there's also no real reason to limit to whitespace delimiting, as Haskell proves that it's possible to support both ways
-  - **pypy**, is an especially fast implmentation putting it at Lua speeds
+  - pypy, an especially fast runtime implmentation putting it at Lua speeds, but not so practical, as many libs many still not work with it
   - Google, although, even they probably rewrote a lot of stuff in Go
     - also in Google fashion, they broke the language-compatibility for the v3 update
     - Google just sucks at long-term vision, design, and maintenance.